mcardielv/TaskApp/README.md

 Css categories bullets
 Separate each array in categories (visualization) Create edit function & is_active (subrayar ticket)

+## 12/10/2022
+Edit function, buttons to activate/deactivate divs but from other components (is it feasible?).
+Fix Css new task & log in errors + inputs.

 ```
 Develop wip: www.miquelcardiel.xyz